marcellerusu/peacock-lang/README.md

 At a first glance, schemas will look similar to TypeScript style type definitions.
 This is intentional.

 The difference between types & schemas are that schemas are checked at run-time.

-At first this may seem like a disadvantage, but this is actually a huge advantage.
-There is much more information available at runtime & we can leverage this at the most extreme by providing any predicate function as a schema.
+Q: Isn't this a huge disadvantage since it impacts runtime performance?

+A: That is true, runtime validation will always be slower than static, but all abstractions have pros & cons.
+The pro for schemas are much strong guarantees & automatic parsing.
+As an addition to address performance, we can cache validation so we don't revalidate the same information multiple times.

+- For example, a schema can be a predicate (function) which takes the data & returns true or false.
+  - Example: `schema OlderThan20 = { age: #{ % > 20 } }`

-In the example below `NewUser` is only valid if the data has a created_at property that has a value within the range `Time::last_week..Time::now`.
-This is not possible to validate statically (for ex, in a type system).
+In the code example below `NewUser` is only valid if the data has a created_at property that has a value within the range `Time::last_week..Time::now`.
+This is not possible to validate statically.

 Another advantage of schemas over types is typically in a statically typed language, you have write both type & the validation code to ensure data fits into that type.
 In Peacock we can simply do `NewUser(user) := untrusted_data`.

+Note: I am not saying schemas are strictly better than type systems, this is a trade off.
+We lose many benefits, such as compile time correctness & possible optimizations from static analysis.
+In the future it would be nice to do more static analysis, but the immediate goal is to address the problem of runtime validation.

 Here is an example of a common issue in front end, data fetching & handling of unique data responses.